-If you look in your rear view mirror and see the flashing lights of a police cruiser behind you, take a deep breath and deal with first things first.
-Your insurance company won't find out about your traffic violation immediately.
+If you look in your rear view mirror and see the flashing lights of a police cruiser behind you, take a deep breath and handle the situation at hand.
+Although your thoughts may immediately turn to the ding on your driving record and the hit your insurance will take, your insurance company won't find out about your traffic violation right away.
 You may even have several months before you have to worry about a possible rate increase.

 The Legal Process

-Traffic violations work on the same premise as more serious criminal charges – you're innocent until proven guilty.
-In most cases, unless your infraction is particularly bad, you have a choice to make when you get a ticket.
+Traffic violations work on the same premise as more serious criminal charges, that being the idea that you are innocent until proven guilty.
+Unless your infraction is particularly bad, you have a choice to make when you get a ticket.
 You can pay the fine, or you can go to court to fight the charge.
 Until you act on one of these options, no one but you and the municipality knows about your ticket.
 The legal process hasn't been resolved yet, so there's no information for your insurer to access.

 They pull drivers' records when policies are up for renewal, or when drivers make changes to their policies.
 They might access your DMV record if you buy a new car and change your coverage to accommodate the purchase.
 Otherwise, your company will probably wait for renewal time.
 If you receive a traffic citation in August, but your policy isn't up for renewal until the following January, you probably have at least four months before your insurer finds out, provided you don't request any changes to your policy in the meantime.